-That can burn you out resulting in the need for some space.
+That can burn you out, resulting in the need for some space.

-But if over an extended period of time, there is a greater desire to be alone and single, then it could be the greatest indicator of a relationship that has been outgrown.
+But if, over an extended period of time, there is a greater desire to be alone and single, then it could be the greatest indicator of a relationship that has been outgrown.

 Talking about it is the best approach to the situation.
-Here’s why – if you continue to remain in the dark and tip-toe in the relationship, it will drive you crazy.
+Here’s why: if you continue to remain in the dark and tip-toe in the relationship, it will drive you crazy.

 Eventually, the anxiety and uncertainty will cause you to explode.

-Despite these red flags, the relationship can be saved provided you deal with it as soon as possible.
+Despite these red flags, the relationship can be saved, provided you deal with it as soon as possible.

 But just keep in mind that you deserve to be happy.
-A good relationship adds happiness, support, love and peace to your life.
+A good relationship adds happiness, support, love, and peace to your life.

 Anything that breaks you down and sucks the joy out of life is not worth it.
-You’re doing a disservice to yourself staying in an unhealthy relationship with someone who just isn’t meant for you.
+You’re doing a disservice to yourself by staying in an unhealthy relationship with someone who just isn’t meant for you.

 Don’t fight.
 Don’t chase after your partner.
-Don’t discard your self worth either.
+Don’t discard your self-worth either.